HaydenCleaver/storefront/README.md

 # Storefront App

-- E-commerce application that is designed using redux global state and styled with Material UI.

 ### Author: Hayden Cleaver

 <hr>

+An  E-commerce application that is designed using redux global state and styled with Material UI.

 ## Phase 1